masitings/seedmaker/README.md

 This command will also update `/database/seeds/DatabaseSeeder.php` (`/app/database/seeds/DatabaseSeeder.php` for Laravel 4) to include a call to this newly generated seed class.

-If you wish you can define custom iSeed template in which all the calls will be placed.
-You can do this by using `#iseed_start` and `#iseed_end` templates anywhere within `/database/seeds/DatabaseSeeder.php` (`/app/database/seeds/DatabaseSeeder.php` for Laravel 4), for example:
+If you wish you can define custom seedmaker template in which all the calls will be placed.
+You can do this by using `#seedmaker_start` and `#seedmaker_end` templates anywhere within `/database/seeds/DatabaseSeeder.php` (`/app/database/seeds/DatabaseSeeder.php` for Laravel 4), for example:

 ```php
 <?php